 - Prepare a dust control plan.
-Helpful references include: Control of Open Fugitive Dust Sources (EPA-450/3-88-088) and Fugitive Dust Background Document and Technical Information Document for Best Available Control Measures (EPA-450/2-92-004). - Limit exposure of soil (dust source) as much as feasible. - Stabilize dust-generating soil by growing and maintaining vegetation, mulching, topsoiling, and/or applying stone, sand, or gravel.

-- Apply windbreaks in the soil such as trees, board fences, tarpaulin curtains, bales of hay, etc. - Cover dust-generating piles with wind-impervious fabric, or equivalent material.
+Helpful references include: Control of Open Fugitive Dust Sources (EPA-450/3-88-088) and Fugitive Dust Background Document and Technical Information Document for Best Available Control Measures (EPA-450/2-92-004). - Limit exposure of soil (dust source) as much as feasible. - Stabilize dust-generating soil by growing and maintaining vegetation, mulching, topsoiling, and/or applying stone, sand, or gravel. - Apply windbreaks in the soil such as trees, board fences, tarpaulin curtains, bales of hay, etc. - Cover dust-generating piles with wind-impervious fabric, or equivalent material.

-Additional information on dust control can be found in Volume II of this manual.
+Additional information on dust control can be found in Volume II of this manual and the Olympic Region Clean Air Agency.